Anti-Hamas insurgency in the Gaza Strip: May

 The start of Israel's Rafah offensive in May 2024 marked the beginning of Popular Forces activity.

+June

+The Popular Forces launched an attack on a Hamas facility located inside the Khan Yunis University College of Applied Sciences.
+This is the Popular Forces' first notable attack.

 September

 In September 2024, Hamas attempted to ambush and assassinate Abu Shabab by firing approximately 90 bullets at a vehicle they thought belonged to him.
-The vehicle actually belonged to Islam Hijazi, an aid worker of charity organization named Heal Palestine, she was killed in this incident.
+The vehicle actually belonged to Islam Hijazi, a female aid worker of charity organization named Heal Palestine, she was mistakenly killed in this incident.

 November

 On 16 November 2024, Israeli-backed Popular Forces raided a convoy of 109 United Nations aid trucks and looted 98 of them.
 The raid occurred near Israeli military installations at the Kerem Shalom border crossing in the Gaza Strip.
 The perpetrators, who according to a UN memo may have had "protection" from the IDF, threw grenades and held truck drivers at gunpoint, forcing them to unload their aid.
 The incident further exacerbated the Gaza humanitarian crisis caused by the war.
 The incident has been described by the UNRWA as "one of the worst" incidents of its kind.

 On 18 November, a Hamas security unit reported they carried out a "military operation" against the looters in Khan Yunis and Rafah, killing at least 20 of the perpetrators.
 Abu Shabab was not in the area at the time, but his brother was killed.